 Late-season vegetable gardens can be visions of abundance, but sometimes vegetables aren't the only things in big supply.
 Many insect pests strike hardest right before harvest, when veggies are at their succulent peak.
 New generations of pests build through summer and put the pressure on in fall.
 Know what to expect from late-season pests, so you can meet their threat — and still enjoy your harvest on time.

-Beneficial insects, such as lady beetles and lacewings, can help manage aphids, but populations can soar in late summer, when conditions are right.
-These small, pear-shaped, soft-bodied insects pierce plant parts and suck out the fluids inside, creating honeydew and causing sooty mold in the process.
+Beneficial insects, such as lady beetles and lacewings, can help manage aphids, but populations can soar in late summer, when weather conditions favor these pests.
+These small, pear-shaped, soft-bodied insects pierce plant parts and suck out the fluids inside, excreting honeydew and causing sooty mold in the process.
 Aphids give birth to live, hungry young.
 These newborns can reproduce seven to 10 days after birth.1 Aphid damage peaks as temperatures cool.
-By fall, their staggering numbers can impact every vegetable in your garden.
+By fall, their staggering numbers can impact every vegetable in your garden and garden roses as well.

 Cabbage loopers riddle vegetable leaves with holes.